nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 - This product is optimal for NUS students who prefer Command Line Interface (CLI) over Graphical User Interface (GUI).

+### 1.1 About This Developer Guide

+This developer guide was made to help you set up UniTracker on your computer for usage, testing and further implementations.
+It also provides you with all the information you need to use UniTracker alongside detailed diagrams on the implementation of our different features and how they integrate together.

+### 1.2 How to Use This Developer Guide

+Firstly, refer to [Section 2.
+Setting Up](#2-setting-up) for instructions on setting up UniTracker on and IDE on your local computer.

+Once UniTracker is up and running, you can refer to the [table of contents](#table-of-contents) to navigate to specific sections to explore and learn about our different features and how they were implemented.

+### 1.3 Conventions in This Developer Guide

+> 📝 **Note!**
+> This is a note section.
+Additional useful information will be written in sections such as this one.

+> ⚠️ **<span style="color: red"> WARNING! </span>**
+> This is a warning section.
+Any user interaction with UniTracker that may result in issues or unintended results will be written in sections such as this one.

 ---